aravindkv27/3des-mini-project/README.md

 #### Important Note

-The Image need to be encrypt must be in name of Image.jpg or Image.jpeg
+The Image need to be encrypt must be in name of image.jpg or image.jpeg